EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

-First, Figs.~\ref{fig:cdl_c_10_15ms} and \ref{fig:cdl_c_0_5ms_and_30_35ms} show the performance of the different solutions with CDL-C channel model, across three different speed ranges.
+In the remainder of this section, all the presented evaluations include inter-cell interference.
+Next, Figs.~\ref{fig:cdl_c_10_15ms} and \ref{fig:cdl_c_0_5ms_and_30_35ms} show the performance of the different solutions with CDL-C channel model, across three different speed ranges.
 The uncoded BER before channel decoding is shown for the UE speed range of 10--15 m/s in Fig.~\ref{fig:cdl_c_10_15ms}, while only BLER is shown for the other speed ranges in Fig.~\ref{fig:cdl_c_0_5ms_and_30_35ms}, for brevity.
-It can be observed that with UE speed of 10--15 m/s EqDeepRx outperforms the baseline both in terms of uncoded BER and BLER.
+Focusing first on the scenario where UE speed is 10--15 m/s, it can be observed that EqDeepRx outperforms the baseline both in terms of uncoded BER and BLER.
 The former can be considered a measure of the accuracy of the hard bit decisions at the model output, while the latter factors in also the effect of the LLR magnitudes as well as the reduced overhead of the 1 DMRS configuration.
-With the chosen rather low MCS levels, EqDeepRx achieves nearly similar BLER performance with the 1 pilot and 2 pilot configurations, even though the uncoded BER degrades at the very highest UE speeds.
-When assuming a typical BLER value of 10\%, the gain provided by EqDeepRx is in the order of 2 dB in this scenario.
+With the chosen rather low MCS levels, EqDeepRx achieves nearly similar BLER performance with the 1 pilot and 2 pilot configurations.
+Assuming a system-level BLER target of 10\%, the gain provided by EqDeepRx over the non-ML baseline is in the order of 2 dB in this scenario.

+The performance results in Fig.~\ref{fig:cdl_c_10_15ms} include also a receiver that is only utilizing the DenoiseNN for channel estimation, while the rest of the receiver processing relies on conventional methods.
+This can be considered to be representative of a state-of-the-art ML-based channel denoising algorithm, providing an useful benchmark for EqDeepRx.
+The DenoiseNN-only model was still trained end-to-end with the same loss function as the EqDeepRx and it used a traditional LMMSE equalizer and demapper.
+It can be observed that the DenoiseNN can improve on the baseline, while falling short of the performance of EqDeepRx.
+In this example scenario, DenoiseNN provides an improvement of approximately 1~dB, and EqDeepRx adds another 1~dB on top.
+For brevity, we include the DenoiseNN performance figures only for the 2 pilot option, with which it achieved higher performance.